 The address for the Samuel Adams Brewery is 30 Germania Street, Boston, MA 02130.
 It is a bit off the beaten path in the city's Jamaica Plain neighborhood.

 For recorded directions, call 617-368-5080.
-Leave yourself plenty of travel time--driving in Boston can be tricky, and parking can be even trickier.
+Leave yourself plenty of travel time: Driving in Boston can be tricky, and parking can be even trickier.
 You may want to get to the brewery by subway (The "T").
 Take the Orange Line toward Forest Hills, and get off at the Stony Brook stop.
 From there, you'll need to walk to the Brewery by taking a left onto Boylston Street, your first right onto Armory Street, then your first left onto Porter Street.
 At the end, turn right and proceed toward Germania Street and the brewery's gates.

-My Sam Adams Tour Experience
+The Sam Adams Tour Experience

-Our tour guide took over when the video concluded, providing us with a brief history of beer in Boston.
-We learned that more beer was produced and consumed in Boston than anywhere else in the U.S. 100 years ago.
-Our tour leader also told us a bit about Sam Adams' founder, Jim Koch, who, with three degrees from Harvard, is the "most educated guy in the beer business."
+You'll probably hear a bit about Sam Adams' founder, Jim Koch, who, with three degrees from Harvard, is the "most educated guy in the beer business."
 Koch's great-great-grandfather had a brewery in St. Louis, and the recipe for Samuel Adams Boston Lager—the brewery's flagship beer—is derived from an old family formula.